The Golden Gate (MacLean novel): Background

 The book was the first of three MacLean wrote set in California.
 MacLean said in 1976 it was "the best thing I've done."

 Reception

 The book was a best seller.

 The Los Angeles Times thought Maclean was "going through the motions".
 The New York Times thought it was "nonsense, but agreeable nonsense... fun."

 Proposed film version

-In 1975 a film was going to be made by Warner Bros starring Charles Bronson and directed by J. Lee Thompson (who had directed a film based on MacLean's Guns of Navarone).
+In 1975 a film was going to be made by Warner Bros. starring Charles Bronson and directed by J. Lee Thompson (who had directed a film based on MacLean's Guns of Navarone).
 However they could not find a script they were happy with.

-In 1976 Maclean's second wife Mary formed a company with producer Peter Snell, Aleelle Productions, who aimed to make movies based on MacLean novels including Golden Gate, Bear Island, The Way to Dusty Death and Captain Cook.

 Film rights were bought by Lew Grade's ITC, who announced in October 1977 that the film version would be part of a slate of films worth $97 million.
 Filming was to begin in February 1978 from a script by Marc Norman and directed by Jerry Jameson.
 However filming did not take place.
 In October 1978 ITC announced the film was one of their "contemplated productions."
 The film was never made.